-In 2007–2008, she served as a legal consultant to the Government of Southern Sudan prior to its independence from Sudan in 2011.
-In 2015, Professor Beny was elected and served a two-year term on the executive committee of the University of Michigan International Institute’s African Studies Center.
+In 2007–2008, she served as a legal consultant to the Government of Southern Sudan before its independence from Sudan in 2011.
+In 2015, Beny was elected and served a two-year term on the executive committee of the University of Michigan International Institute’s African Studies Center.
 Before joining Michigan Law, she practiced at Debevoise & Plimpton, a global law firm based in New York City, where she provided legal counsel to both business and pro bono clients.
 She currently is serving as associate director of the U-M African Studies Center.

-- Environmental Law
+- Environmental and Energy Law

 "Introductory Note to United Nations Security Council Resolution on Targeted Sanctions in South Sudan"